This post may contain affiliate links. Please read our disclosure policy.

 - Melt some butter in a skillet or saucepan.
 Add and saute some garlic and herbs (totally optional but really kicks up the flavor of your gravy).

 - Whisk in flour and cook for several minutes.
 It should be bubbly and golden in color.
-Pour in about 2 1/2 cups of the pan drippings and whisk until it’s completely combined.
+Pour in about 2 ½ cups of the pan drippings and whisk until it’s completely combined.
 Bring it to a boil, then let it simmer at a medium-low heat (small bubbles, not a rolling boil).
 The gravy will thicken as it simmers in about 5 minutes.
 Add more of the liquid if it gets too thick.

 Absolutely!
-While I definitely recommend making homemade turkey gravy from scratch, you can cut that corner and use prepackaged turkey stock.
-It will still taste amazing and compliment your turkey.
+While I definitely recommend making homemade turkey gravy from scratch if you can, you can cut that corner and use prepackaged turkey or chicken stock.
+It will still taste amazing and complement your turkey.
 Keep in mind that quality matters, so don’t skimp if you’re buying it premade.

 Gravy is made from a roux, which is just butter and flour.
 If you don’t whisk the flour enough before you add the liquid, you’ll end up with lumps of flour.
 The key is to whisk quickly and whisk a lot.
 If you still have lumps, keep whisking; they’ll work themselves out.